ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 log - so omitting from the client's submission does not actually help user privacy.

-If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
-This prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.

-\[ TBD: We're thinking about reversing this decision \]

 ### HTTPS server operation {#feedback-srvop}

 HTTPS servers can be configured (or omit configuration), resulting in,